AdobeDocs/experience-manager-pattern-detection.en/help/ioi.md

   </tr>
   <tr>
    <td><strong>Background</strong></td>
    <td><p>The customer uses internal Oak packages importing them via OSGi.
-They are in majority exported without any particular version and they are intended to be consumed mostly by other Oak bundles or low level AEM services.</p> <p>Some of them are used by <span class="code">com.adobe.granite.repository</span> which sets up a repository for AEM during startup.</p> <p>The same example is for <span class="code">com.adobe.granite.maintenance.oak</span> Adobe bundle which wraps and provides Oak maintenance tasks</p> </td>
+They are in majority exported without any particular version and they are intended to be consumed mostly by other Oak bundles or low level AEM services.</p> <p>Some of them are used by <code>com.adobe.granite.repository</code> which sets up a repository for AEM during startup.</p> <p>The same example is for <code>com.adobe.granite.maintenance.oak</code> Adobe bundle which wraps and provides Oak maintenance tasks</p> </td>
   </tr>
   <tr>
    <td><strong>Possible implications and risks</strong></td>